pmeeny/CI-MS4-LoveRugby/README.md

 - Stripe
   - For processing a test credit card to test a payment as part of an order
 - Coverage
-  - For unit tets code coverage reports
+  - For unit test code coverage reports

 # Testing
 The testing information and results for this project are documented in [TESTING.md](TESTING.md)

-# APIs
+# APIs and configuration
-The project also uses a number of API's, below are the steps to configure the API in your environment
+The project also uses a number of API's and configuration, below are the steps to configure the API in your environment

 ## Email JS
 1. Create an account at emailjs.com